mshigezumi/Live-Project-C-Sharp/README.md

 ## Introduction:

-For the last two weeks with the Tech Academy I worked on a Live Project in C# which simulated a real world work environment in which I worked with my peers and staff to do work on a website for an actual customer.
+For the last two weeks with the Tech Academy, I worked on a Live Project in C# which simulated a real-world work environment in which I worked with my peers and staff to do work on a website for an actual customer.
 We used ASP.NET MVC with Bootstrap 4 and Entity Framework to help create the website.
 I worked on a variety of stories with most of them focusing on the BlogPost section of the website.
 Below are some code snippets of the stories I worked on, full code files are also available in this repository.

 ## Pages and Stories: